- A quick glance at what nibbler tool to use

 4. Pay attention to where the metal bits are ejected as you cut.

-These pieces can sometimes be very sharp and can cause injury or mar the surface of your work-piece.
 You can attach a strong magnet to the end of a stick to help you pick up the metal shavings at the end of a job.

 Here’s our comprehensive guide to major roofing replacements.